treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

   > consider it the least mature of the committers.
 * Documentation is still somewhat lacking.

-Other OutputCommitters are not as good, and _rename by copying_.
+The both versions 1 and 2 of the FileOutputCommitter are not as good.
+They _rename_ files, which on S3A works by _copying and deleting_.
 This is both slow and highly non-atomic, as well as making it difficult to recover from failed attempts.
 The current recommendations are to use the partitioned staging committer for overwriting or updating partitioned data trees, and the magic committer is most other cases.

 ## LakeFSOutputCommitter